Early Life and Education of David Attenborough: A Complete Timeline

 David Attenborough - Life on Air: Memoirs of a Broadcaster

-In 2006, David Attenborough gave support to WWF's campaign to have 220,000 square kilometres of Borneo's rainforest designated a protected area.
+In 2006, Attenborough supported WWF's campaign to have 220,000 square kilometers of Borneo's rainforest designated a protected area.

-In March 2009, David Attenborough appeared on Friday Night with Jonathan Ross.
-Attenborough stated that he felt evolution did not rule out the existence of a God and accepted the title of agnostic.
+In March 2009, David Attenborough appeared on Friday Night with Jonathan Ross and stated that evolution did not rule out the existence of a God, accepting the title of agnostic.

 David Attenborough - Life on Air: Memoirs of a Broadcaster